phaustin/a301_eoas/_sources/solutions/assign6.md

 ## Q5 Radar Rainrate Python

-Repeat using numerical integration in python (i.e. np.diff and np.sum) and show that the the result agrees.
+Repeat using numerical integration in python (i.e. np.diff and np.sum) and show that the  result agrees.